Dollar pares gains, still higher after strong consumer data

 Investors had bought the dollar last week after Fed Chair Janet Yellen suggested the possibility of raising interest rates early next year.
 Traders have said that the dollar's strength will rely on stronger U.S. economic data.

-Russia's rouble currency held gains against the dollar after U.S. President Barack Obama and his allies agreed to hold off on more damaging economic sanctions unless Moscow goes beyond the seizure of Crimea.
+Russia's ruble currency held gains against the dollar after U.S. President Barack Obama and his allies agreed to hold off on more damaging economic sanctions unless Moscow goes beyond the seizure of Crimea.

 "Escalation is being avoided," said Nordvig of Nomura.

-The dollar was last down 1.55 percent against the rouble to trade at 35.5225 roubles.
+The dollar was last down 1.55 percent against the ruble to trade at 35.5225 rubles.

 (Additional reporting by Anirban Nag in London; Editing by Peter Galloway)